 - 1 teaspoon apple cider vinegar

-- Preheat oven to 400ºF and lightly spray a pan or casserole dish with nonstick cooking spray.
+- Preheat oven to 400ºF and lightly spray a baking sheet or casserole dish with nonstick cooking spray.

-- Prep tomatoes by washing and cutting in half.
-Then, place on baking sheet face up and drizzle with olive oil and season with salt and pepper.
+- Prep tomatoes by washing, patting dry, and cutting in half.
+Then, place on baking sheet face up and drizzle with a generous amount of olive oil.
+Season with salt and pepper.

-- Let sit for around 5 minutes and then peel.
-Place roasted tomatoes, garlic, fresh basil, and apple cider vinegar into a large food processor.
-Process until smooth.
+- Place roasted tomatoes, garlic, fresh basil, and apple cider vinegar into a high-speed food processor or blender (like a Vitamix) and process until smooth.

-- Do a taste test and add more salt and pepper to taste.
+- Once smooth, do a taste test and add more salt and pepper to taste.

 - Serving Size: 3/4 cup